-Great beauty, variety and solemnity are gained by employing the numerous descriptive and attributive phrases which are found in the Scriptures for address-These forms of speech ing the persons of the Trinity. should be selected with reference to the particular topic of thanksgiving, confession or petition which was to be introduced; for example, either a request or a thanksgiving for temporal good may be begun: Thou, Father, "which openest thy hand, and satisfieth the desires of every living thing."
-A prayer for aid in self-examination may appropriately begin: "Thou who searchest the hearts, and triest the reins" of the children of men.2 A prayer for rulers, or against powerful assailants, may address God as "Judge of all the earth," 3 or as "King of kings and Lord of lords."4 Prayer for deliverance from war and confusion naturally appeals to the "Prince of peace."
+Great beauty, variety and solemnity are gained by employing the numerous descriptive and attributive phrases which are found in the Scriptures for addressing the persons of the Trinity.
+These forms of speech should be selected with reference to the particular topic of thanksgiving, confession or petition which was to be introduced; for example, either a request or a thanksgiving for temporal good may be begun: Thou, Father, "which openest thy hand, and satisfieth the desires of every living thing."1 A prayer for aid in self-examination may appropriately begin: "Thou who searchest the hearts, and triest the reins" of the children of men.2 A prayer for rulers, or against powerful assailants, may address God as "Judge of all the earth," or as "King of kings and Lord of lords."4 Prayer for deliverance from war and confusion naturally appeals to the "Prince of peace."
 5 Those passages in our prayers which ex-

-1 Psalm cxlv.
+&lt;sup>1 Psalm exlv.
 16.

-2 Jer. xvii.
+&lt;sup>2 Jer. xvii.
 10.

-3 Gen. xviii.
+&lt;sup>3 Gen. xviii.
 25.

-4 Rev. xvii.
+Rev. xvii.
 14.

-5 Isa. ix.
+&lt;sup>5 Isa. ix.
 6.

 press adoration, or exalted, spiritual emotion, may be best composed of the varied and inimitable forms of doxology contained in the Scriptures.
-What formula of human invention can ever equal this?-" Now unto the King eternal, immortal, invisible, the only wise God. be honour and glory, for ever and ever, amen!" this: "Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing."1 So, the formulary known as the Lord's Prayer should not only be a guide to the matter of our prayers, but it should, on suitable occasions, be recited in the words of the Gospels. it is especially adapted to form the close of a prayer of human composition.
+What formula of human invention can ever equal this?-"Now unto the King eternal, immortal, invisible, the only wise God, be honour and glory, for ever and ever, amen!"
+Or this: "Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing."
+So, the formulary known as the Lord's Prayer should not only be a guide to the matter of our prayers, but it should, on suitable occasions, be recited in the words of the Gospels.
+And it is especially adapted to form the close of a prayer of human composition.